A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Computational pipeline

 To compute the matter power spectrum boost

-we first run one $\BD$ simulation with freely chosen parameters $\params_\BD$, followed by one $\GR$ simulation with parameters $\params_\GR = \params_\GR(\params_\BD)$ decided by a transformation of the former.
-We then compare the power spectra at equal redshifts $z$, but generally different wavenumbers $k_\BD$ and $k_\GR = k_\GR(k_\BD)$, as we will motivate in \cref{sec:parametrization}.
+our pipeline first runs one BD simulation with freely chosen parameters $\params_\BD$, followed by one GR simulation with parameters $\params_\GR = \params_\GR(\params_\BD)$ decided by a transformation of the BD parameters.
+It then compares the power spectra at equal redshifts $z$, but generally different wavenumbers $k_\BD$ and $k_\GR = k_\GR(k_\BD)$, which we justify in \cref{sec:parametrization}.

-We minimize cosmic variance \emph{within} each $(\BD,\GR)$ simulation pair by using a common initial condition seed $s_\BD = s_\GR = s$, but change $s = s(\params_\BD)$ for every new set of parameters to avoid bias towards one particular configuration of the universe.
-To further reduce cosmic variance, we also use amplitude-fixed initial conditions \citep{2016MNRAS.462L...1A,Villaescusa_Navarro_2018}.
+To minimize cosmic variance within each $(\BD,\GR)$ simulation pair, it uses a common initial condition seed $s_\BD = s_\GR = s$ (for fixed $\params_\BD$ and $\params_\GR$).
+But the seed $s = s(\params_\BD)$ is changed for every new set of parameters to avoid bias toward one particular configuration of the universe.
+To further reduce cosmic variance, we also used amplitude-fixed initial conditions \citep{2016MNRAS.462L...1A,Villaescusa_Navarro_2018}.